 Event Form.
-Recent renewals are perhaps a little irrelevant as we’re playing on a track not used for so long, however the Italian Open is often played on a similar style layout with tree-lined fairways and challenging greens.
-It’s interesting to note that four of the past seven winners of the Italian Open had already previously won the title in their career and six of the past nine had recorded a top-3 finish or better in this event before their victory.
+Recent renewals are perhaps a little irrelevant as we’re playing on a new track for the event, however the Italian Open has often been played on a similar style layout with tree-lined fairways and challenging greens.
+It’s interesting to note that four of the past eight winners of the Italian Open had already previously won the title in their career and six of the past ten had recorded a top-3 finish or better in this event before their victory.

-Other multiple winners of this event include Ian Poulter, Bernhard Langer, Sam Torrance and Sandy Lyle and it’s clearly an event, or style of event, that can favour the same types of players year after year – notably Poulter’s 2nd Italian Open title came on this track in 2002.
+Other multiple winners of this event include Ian Poulter, Bernhard Langer, Sam Torrance and Sandy Lyle and it’s clearly an event, or style of event, that can favour the same types of players year after year.

 - 2018, Thorbjorn Olesen: 2/53/67/MC/32